MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Results

-{When the pet moved around, it introduced random motions that significantly affected the accuracy of human inactivity detection.
-We can see that even with pet detection to mitigate its influence, the accuracy remained around 0.8.
-The primary reason for this limitation was the pre-trained object detector's failure to detect the pet under certain conditions, such as specific poses or when the pet was moving quickly (resulting in motion blur), as illustrated in Fig. \ref{fig.c} (c) and (d).
-Enhancing the pet detector can help address this problem, but this falls outside the scope of the current study.}
+The recall rate\footnote{The rate is calculated as the ratio of recalled inactivity seconds to the total inactivity seconds.} for the true human inactivity duration, is presented in Table \ref{tabcat}. {Without removing the pet region, an average of 63.7\% of the true human inactivity duration was recalled.
+When the pet moved around, it introduced random motions that significantly affected the accuracy of human inactivity detection.
+With the removal of the pet region during inactivity detection, the recall rate for the true human inactivity duration improved to 82.4\% for our method.} {For comparison, the flow-based method was easily affected by both pet and background movement, whereas pose-based methods detected only human joints and achieved comparable performance with our method.} The primary reason for this limitation was the pre-trained object detector's failure to detect the pet under certain conditions, such as specific poses or when the pet was moving quickly (resulting in motion blur), as illustrated in Fig. \ref{fig.c} (c) and (d).
+Enhancing the pet detector could help address this problem, but this falls outside the scope of the current study.

-{{\bf SOTA comparison}.
-Two state-of-the-art motion detection methods are compared.
-One is a kinetic-based pose estimation method, ViTPose \cite{vit}; the other is an optical flow-based method, RAFT \cite{raft}.
-Both methods are pre-trained on transformer-based deep neural networks.
-We use the pre-trained coefficients of the networks and tune both methods to small motion sensitivity levels while keeping the upper bound of the noise threshold to remove as much noise as possible.
-The results are illustrated in Tables \ref{tabpattern} -- \ref{tabcat}.}